HannaGreentree/War-Paws-Europe/README.md

   const days = Math.floor((todayUTC - warStartUTC) / (24 * 60 * 60 * 1000));
   warDayEl.textContent = String(days);
 }

+### Honest Development Reflection
+Throughout this project, I aimed to improve my development process compared to my previous work.
+While I did use Git regularly and provided more descriptive commit messages than in my earlier project, I acknowledge that some commits could have been more detailed.
+At times I was working under pressure or focused heavily on solving a technical issue, and I did not always document changes as clearly as I should have.
+I understand that clear, specific commit messages are essential for teamwork, maintainability, and professional collaboration, and this is an area I am consciously continuing to improve.
+In some cases, I used external code references (such as documentation examples or tutorial-inspired snippets), but I did not always clearly mark them inside the individual HTML/JS files.
+I recognise that proper attribution is important both ethically and professionally, especially when working in teams or open-source environments.
+Going forward, I will ensure that all externally inspired code is clearly documented within the files as well as in the README.

+I also understand the importance of creating and preserving wireframes before building a project.
+I originally had design planning materials for this project, but unfortunately I lost them.
+I am aware that maintaining design documentation is a key part of professional workflow and supports clearer development decisions.
+Although the original wireframes are no longer available, I have included screenshots of the final implementation to demonstrate layout, structure, and responsiveness.

+Regarding AI usage: I frequently used ChatGPT as a learning support tool — similar to having a personal tutor, adviser, or mentor.
+I asked questions, checked logic, debugged issues, and clarified concepts.
+However, I was always mindful that AI should be used strictly as a learning aid, not as a replacement for understanding.
+I made sure to review, adapt, and understand any suggested solutions before implementing them.
+My goal in this course is to learn and develop real coding ability — if I did not understand how things worked, I would not be gaining the skills I am here to build.

+This project reflects both my current skill level and my growth.
+I recognise areas for improvement (documentation precision, attribution clarity, wireframe preservation), and I am actively learning from these experiences to strengthen my professional development practices.

 ### Author